rajeshdewan/-DevOps-Course-Starter/README.md

 pyproject.toml by running poetry add requests

-5) Add pytest to library in your list of poetry dependencies in pyproject.toml by running poetry add pytest
+5) Add pytest to library in your list of poetry dependencies in pyproject.toml by running poetry add pytest This needs to be run only once, if the entry is present in pyproject.toml and poetry.lock, it needn't be run again

 6) Download chromedriver from following link and place the file choromedriver.exe in a test folder where all other test files will be placed. https://chromedriver.chromium.org/downloads